-Light cigarettes, also advertised as "low-tar," "mild," or "ultra-light" cigarettes, have special filters designed to dilute cigarette smoke.
-Many smokers choose light cigarettes over "regular" or "full-flavor" cigarettes because they think they’re less harmful.
-Although light cigarettes may feel smoother and lighter on the throat and chest, they aren’t healthier and don’t reduce the health risks related to smoking.
-Because there is no such thing as a safe cigarette, the only way to reduce a smoker's health risks (and the risk to others through second-hand smoke) is to quit smoking altogether.
+Although light cigarettes may feel smoother and lighter on the throat and chest, they pose just as many health risks as other cigarettes.
+There is no such thing as a safe cigarette.
+Any cigarette presents public health challenges.
+The only way to reduce your health risks and the threat to others through second-hand smoke is to quit smoking altogether.

 Light Cigarette Tar and Nicotine Numbers

-Second, light cigarettes have tiny pinholes on the filters.
-These "filter vents" dilute cigarette smoke with air when "puffed" by smoking machines, resulting in artificially low measurements of tar and nicotine levels.
-But the filter vents are placed only millimeters from where smokers may place their lips or fingers.
-By blocking these vents, a light cigarette basically becomes a regular cigarette.
+Light cigarettes also have tiny pinholes on their filters.
+These "filter vents" dilute cigarette smoke with air when "puffed" by smoking machines.
+This results in artificially low measurements of tar and nicotine levels.
+When you block these vents, your light cigarette becomes a regular cigarette.

-Lastly, when cigarette makers increase the length of the paper wrap that covers the outside of the cigarette filter, the number of puffs decreases during the machine test.
+Lastly, when cigarette makers increase the length of the paper filter wrap, they decrease the number of puffs during the machine test.
 The tobacco under the wrap is still available to the smoker and isn't burned during the machine test.
 As a result, the machine measures less tar and nicotine levels than is available to the smoker.